-Creating a compelling music one-sheet is often handled as art.
+Creating a compelling music one-sheeter is often handled as art.
 Labels hire renown publicists or journalists to write up stories, never actually to be published.

-Most DIY artists don’t actually have the extra coin to assign such a task to external professionals.
-That’s why I’ve gathered some interesting info on important elements to be included in one-sheets as well as some creative tools for assembling a compelling artist story.
+Due to the fact that most DIY artists don’t have the extra coin to assign such a task to external professionals.
+That’s why we’ve gathered some interesting info on important elements to be included in one-sheets as well as some creative tools for assembling a compelling artist story.

 1) Tailored Audiences